mridul45/Ahara-BE/README.md

     ```

 6.  **Create a superuser:**
-    To access the Django admin panel, you'll need a superuser account.
+    To access the Django admin panel, you'''ll need a superuser account.
     ```sh
     python manage.py createsuperuser
     ```